U.S. Government Bond Prices Decline After Brief Rally

 Another wild card involves Congress.
 After the House passed a sweeping tax overhaul bill last week, the focus is now on the Senate, where Republicans can afford few defections as they consider similar legislation.

-Many investors and analysts said that Treasury yields would rise if either the House or Senate bill became law, in part because they would boost the federal budget deficit, requiring the government to issue more bonds.
+Treasury yields could rise if the House or Senate bill became law, in part because each would boost the federal budget deficit, requiring the government to issue more bonds.
 A change in tax laws could potentially spur some economic growth, causing investors to favor riskier assets.
 And it could boost inflation, which is a main threat to government bonds because it chips away at the purchasing power of their fixed returns.

 The Senate is expected to vote on tax legislation after Thanksgiving.